- What is needed

 Questions may be directed to Services for Students with Disabilities at 607-777-2686.

 The following lots can be used by anyone with a valid hangtag or decal, 24 hours a day, all year round (metered spaces must still be paid): Lot E1, Lot G, Lot H, Lot I, Lot M1, Lot N, Lot O1, Lot O2, Lot S1, Lot S2, Lot S3, Lot X, Lot Y1, Lot Y3, Lot Y4, Lot Y5, Lot Z, Lot ZZ north, and Lot ZZ south.

 In addition, the Parking Garage can be used by anyone who pays the hourly or daily rate, or who has purchased a current semesterly or annual Garage Pass.

 All motorcycles, mopeds, motor scooters, dune buggies and motorbikes must be registered with Parking Services.
 Those belonging to employees represented by a bargaining unit must display a University registration decal when parked on campus; others must display a parking hangtag.
 Proof of vehicle registration is required.

-All of these vehicles can park in regular parking spaces.
+All of these vehicles can park in regular parking spaces but are not allowed in the Parking Garage.
 In addition, special spaces for motorcycles and mopeds are located in/on: the southwest side of the University Union facing the Engineering Building, near the loading docks of the Engineering Building and the Library, in front of the West Gym, Lot F1, Lot F2, Lot H, Lot J, Lot K, Lot Q2, and Lot T.

 Snowmobiles and all-terrain vehicles may not be operated on University grounds without specific permission from the University Police or Parking Services.